joshuaheslin/kas-lock-s-integration-sdk/README.md

 #### Final words

 This is the end of the instructions to build your *own* TCP/IP connection interface to Lock-S Software.
-If you want to integrate to the application but not capabable of port forwarding, just use the [Cloud PMS SDK](#pms-sdk).
+If you want to integrate to the application but not able to port forward, just use the [Cloud PMS SDK](#pms-sdk).

 <hr>